M-o-a-T/forth/doc/bits.rst

 ++++++++++++++++++++++++

 The supplied program ``scripts/mapgen`` creates Forth code to build register maps.
-Its arguments are an SVD file, as supplied by ``git@github.com:posborne/cmsis-svd.git``, and a group or device name.
+Its arguments are an SVD file and one or more group or device names.

 Its output will look like this (example: ``mapgen STM32F7x.svd RNG``)::